tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 If None, transform all columns.
 Add <code>!</code> in front of a name or dtype to exclude that column, e.g. <code>atom.add(Transformer(), columns="!Location")</code>
 transforms all columns except <code>Location</code>.
 You can either include or exclude columns, not combinations of these.
+The target column is always included if required by the transformer.
 </p>
 <p>
 <strong>train_only: bool, default=False</strong><br>
 Whether to apply the estimator only on the training set or on the complete dataset.
-Note that if True, the transformation is skipped when making predictions on unseen data.
+Note that if True, the transformation is skipped when making predictions on new data.
 </p>
 <p>
 <strong>**fit_params</strong><br>